 Oswin the Knight is a Team Dad towards Hector (who lampshades the trope by calling him "old man"), Serra (whom he can marry through supports) and Matthew.
 It's even more evident in Hector's route, in which the Genre Savvy Uther sends him after the runaway Hector with this trope in mind.

-Solid Snake himself becomes Team Dad after adopting Sunny (and having acted as Raiden's mentor).
+Solid Snake himself becomes Team Dad in Metal Gear Solid 4 after adopting Sunny (and having acted as Raiden's mentor).

 The Boss was a female version of this to Naked Snake and the Cobras (as well as Team Mom)